mchalapuk/hyper-text-slider-node-tutorial/doc/4_index.html.md

 ## 4.3.
 Browserified Script

-Lastly, our browserified script.
-It could also be placed in the head section, but page may render a little faster this way.
+Lastly, at the very bottom of the page, we load our browserified script.

 ```html
 //== browserified-script ==//